tfresource/tfresource-website/topics/README.md

 editLink: false
 ---

-# Start Here: index of all topics
+# START HERE &raquo; index of all topics

-The pages on TF Resource are loosely divided into sections on models, data, practical applications/use cases, and finally a glossary.

-Sometimes it's hard for us to pick just one place for a page.
-So, we've also implemented a system of **category tags** (sometimes known as "Topic Circles").
-These work just like tags on any regular blog: they help us to collect related pages into useful and overlapping groups.

 Below is a summary of every page in the topics section.
 Soon we'll add tag/category search, sort by most recent updates, and other features as needed.

+The pages on TF Resource are loosely divided into sections on models, data, practical applications/use cases, and a glossary.

+Content is also tagged by "Topic Circles".
+These work just like tags on any regular blog: they help us to collect related pages into useful and overlapping groups.

 ## Topic Index